 In addition to the above mailing address, students in Mesa, may make payments by check at 245 W. 2nd Street, Mesa, AZ 85201.
 Discover, MasterCard and American Express payments can be made on the Wilkes University web site (www.wilkes.edu).
-Any questions concerning charges or payments should be directed to 1-800-WILKESU extension 6372 or onestopAZ@wilkes.edu.
+Any questions concerning charges or payments should be directed to 1-800-WILKESU extension 6372.

 Students who fail to pay all indebtedness to the University shall not be permitted to receive any degree, certificate, or transcript of grades.
-Nor shall they participate in Commencement activities.